acmCSUFDev/Food-Tinder/backend/README.md

 to generate the Go code in this repository.

-To set this up, first follow the [Install Nix](https://nixos.org/download.html) instructions, then run `nix-shell` inside the root directory.
+To set this up, first follow the [Install Nix](https://nixos.org/download.html) instructions, then run `nix-shell` inside the *project* root directory.

 To regenerate all Go files, use `go generate ./...`.

-To generate all Go *and* JS files, `cd` back to the last directory and run `./generate.sh`.
+To generate all Go *and* JS files, `cd` back to the project root directory and run `./generate.sh`.

+To run the backend with a proper PostgreSQL development instance, use `sudo nixos-shell` on the project root directory.

 ## Resources